RWTH-EBC/districtgenerator/docs/_build/html/_sources/README.md.txt

 ## Running examples for functional testing

-Once you have installed the Districtgenerator, you can check the [examples](../districtgenerator/data/scenarios/example.csv) to learn how to use the different components.
+Once you have installed the DistrictGenerator, you can check the [examples](../districtgenerator/data/scenarios/example.csv) to learn how to use the different components.

 Currently, we provide basic examples for the usage of DistrictGenerator.
 These examples include all the functions of the datahandler to model a district and generate the demand profiles.
-Innerhalb der [examples](../districtgenerator/data/scenarios/example.csv) beschreiben wir seperat und im Detail den Input, die weiteren verwendeten internen Funktionen und externen Tools sowie den Output.
+Within the [examples](../districtgenerator/data/scenarios/example.csv), we describe in more detail the input, the other internal functions and external tools used and the output.
 We suggest to start in the right order to understand the workflow.

 ## How to contribute